edwardmccormick/edwardmccormick/README.md

 My name is Ted, and I'm a former Naval officer who is learning to code.
 Leading people (and numbers) I've done; getting code to fly right is new to me.
 But every day is another step in the right direction.

-- 🌱 I’m currently learning the LAMP stack - although actually, I'm really learning the front-end of the stack right now (HTML, CSS, JavaScript) with the back-end in the new year.
+- 🌱 I’m currently learning Java - more to come with PhP, Spring, and some MySQL.

 - 💬 Ask me about: my time in the Navy!
 I love to share sea-stories.
 I'm also getting pretty handy with Javascript - if you have a front-end piece to your project (or want to explore creating one) let's talk!